Vyral/hugo-balarezo/_posts/2019-06-04-what-really-happens-when-you-work-with-an-instant-offer-company.md

 {% include youtube.html %}

-<center>If you’re thinking of selling your home to an instant offer company like Opendoor, there are a few things you should know first.</center>
+<center><em>If you&rsquo;re thinking of selling your home to an instant offer company like Opendoor, there are a few things you should know first.</em></center>

+&nbsp;

 We’ve all heard of instant offer companies, like Opendoor, who advertise quick, convenient, competitive cash offers to home sellers, but are their offers really what they claim?